sonatype-nexus-community/nexus-repository-conda/README.md

 There are a range of options for installing the conda plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

+### Easiest Install (beta)

+Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+To install the `conda` plugin, follow these steps:

+* Build the plugin with `mvn clean package -PbuildKar`
+* Copy the `nexus-repository-conda-0.0.1-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.

+If everything goes ok, within a minute or so the plugin should install itself, and you'll be able to start using it in Nexus Repository.

 ### Temporary Install